8 Ways to Learn Professional English by Living Your Life

 “Professional” is a catch-all category.
 That means it is a very general term that includes many different professions.

-Professional English classes and courses usually cover only the basic ideas, topics and vocabulary that you will need to know in any business setting.
-They try to teach more general language that is useful for all the students taking the class.
+Professional English classes and courses cover the basic ideas, topics and vocabulary that you will need to know in any business setting.

 To make sure that you can actually use your English skills in the real world, use your time outside classes to learn professional English that is relevant to your industry.
 The vocabulary you learn, the news you read and every other part of your learning should have your industry in mind.
 This will make you even more prepared for a job in the field!